Pitt-RAS/IARC10/Resources/GuideToGit.md

 And then wait for someone to approve your PR, and then merge!
     (If you have merge conflicts, that's a seperate issue)

+# Merging Conflicts or Issues when pushing (PEOPLE WHO FORGOT TO PULL -- that means you :) )
+Remember to check if you are on the correct branch by using "git checkout" and "git status" for any changes

+"git stash"                 - would safe your current changes "git pull"                  - pull the current GitHub version of the code "git stash pop"             - put the changed version of you code back "git add ___"               - the "___" is for the files and if you use "." for all files and if not type the file name "git commit -m "_____""     - commit your changes
+"git push"                  - pushes your code to GitHub